Establishing Reality-Virtuality Interconnections in Urban Digital Twins for Superior Intelligent Road Inspection and Simulation: Related Works

-Numerous computer vision-based algorithms have been developed for road defect detection.
-Classical 2D image processing methods have been widely explored, extracting damaged road areas from segmented foregrounds based on geometric and textural assumptions \cite{dhiman2018multi, fan2021rethinking}.
-For instance, to detect obstacles on non-flat road geometries, V-disparity \cite{labayrade2002real} is employed.
-Subsequently, \cite{fan2018road} and \cite{fan2019pothole} refined these representations using disparity transformation algorithms to improve detection accuracy.
-However, such methods are sensitive to environmental factors that violate their underlying assumptions.
-3D point cloud modeling and segmentation have also been employed to detect road irregularities.
-Camera-based approaches reconstruct dense 3D road point clouds and interpolate them into planar or quadratic surfaces \cite{zhang2013advanced, li2018road, du2020pothole}.
-LiDAR-based methods have been utilized for road roughness perception \cite{zhao2023hierarchical, zhao2024roadbev}, while road patches traversed by a vehicle’s tires are segmented to identify irregularities such as bumps and potholes \cite{RSRD}.
-With the rise of machine and deep learning, data-driven approaches have become the dominant techniques.
-Backbones such as Inception-v2 \cite{szegedy2016rethinking}, MobileNet \cite{howard2017mobilenets}, ResNet \cite{he2016deep}, and RetinaNet \cite{lin2017focal} have been widely adopted for image classification and object detection for road defects.
-Image segmentation methods have also been proposed based on the networks, ranging from fully convolutional networks to graph attention-based models \cite{chun2019road, masihullah2021attention, fan2021graph}.
-However, the performance of these data-driven methods heavily depends on the quality of the dataset.
+Numerous algorithms have been developed for road defect detection.
+Classical 2D image processing methods have been widely explored, extracting damaged road areas from segmented foregrounds based on geometric and textural assumptions \cite{fan2021rethinking}.
+However, such methods are sensitive to environmental factors that violate the underlying assumptions.
+3D point cloud methods have also been employed to detect road irregularities.
+Stereo vision-based approaches reconstruct dense 3D road point clouds and interpolate them into planar or quadratic surfaces.
+LiDAR-based methods are utilized for road roughness perception \cite{zhao2024roadbev}, while road patches traversed by a vehicle’s tires are segmented to identify irregularities such as bumps and potholes \cite{RSRD}.
+With the rise of deep learning, data-driven approaches have become the dominant techniques \cite{feng2022mafnet}.
+However, the performance heavily depends on the dataset quality.
 Due to the rarity and sparse distribution of road defects, capturing sufficient annotated data for training remains a significant challenge.
-Developing cost-effective methods to address this limitation is critical for advancing intelligent road inspection systems.